Three Data-Driven Trends That Will Shape B2B CMOs’ 2023 Planning

 B2B organizations must support post-sale customer engagement systematically to retain customers, grow existing accounts, and create advocates.
 This is something that high growth enterprise companies understand.
 In fact, 34% of marketing decision-makers who have management authority of customer engagement, plan to increase the budget for customer engagement headcount by 10% or more.
 The primary focus being tied between increasing the value of post-sale engagement programs by sharing customer experiences and demonstrating the impact of customer advocacy and references.

 Our 2023 planning guide for B2B marketing executives provides more insight on where to invest in the coming year, as well as where to pull back and where to experiment.
-Clients can access the guide here and schedule a guidance session to discuss their specific challenges.
-(Not yet a client and want to learn more?
-Please reach out.)
+Clients may also schedule a guidance session to discuss their specific challenges.

 Wishing you a simple “good luck” with your 2023 budget planning cycle would be disingenuous.
 I cannot emphasize enough that what lies ahead will require a spend-money-to-make-money approach.
 B2B CMOs can confidently request budget for the next fiscal year by emulating what other high growth companies have already managed to achieve.
 Even if all else fails, make sure to remind the naysayers that reactive, cost-saving decisions that satisfy the expectations of “now” could take years to undo, while having incalculable long-term impact on your brand, customers, employees, and other critical aspects of your business.